ray-project/ray/doc/source/tune/guides/plot_tune-tutorial.rst

 Search Algorithms in Tune
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 With Tune you can combine powerful hyperparameter search libraries such as `HyperOpt <https://github.com/hyperopt/hyperopt>`_ and `Ax <https://ax.dev>`_ with state-of-the-art algorithms such as HyperBand without modifying any model training code.
 Tune allows you to use different search algorithms in combination with different trial schedulers.
-See the `Search Algorithm section <tune-searchalg.html>`__ for more details of available algorithms and library integrations.
+See :ref:`tune-search-alg` for more details of available algorithms and library integrations.

 .. literalinclude:: /../../python/ray/tune/tests/tutorial.py
    :language: python